climax-dev-1/Secure-Proxy/docs/features/features.md

     Redacted Auth Header: {{ #Authorization }}
 ```

-It can extract needed data from the body and even the headers (with an exception of the `Authorization` Header) and then process them using Go's Templating Library
+It can extract needed data from the body and even the headers ([exceptions](./usage/advanced)) and then process them using Go's Templating Library
 and finally output a message packed with so much information.

 Head to [Configuration](./configuration/message-templates) to see how-to use.